-• Credit Risk (including default, settlement and concentration risk)
+Credit Risk (including default, settlement and concentration risk)

 The Tradition London Group utilises a centralised credit team managed by CFT Lausanne which has responsibility for assessing, challenging and setting credit ratings and trading limits for the matched principal/cleared broking trading businesses.
 Daily limit and breach reports are created for monitoring and enforcement purposes.
-The CFT Credit Function ensures that credit exposures are monitored and that appropriate management information is provided to both local and CFT management.
+The CFT Credit Function ensures that credit exposures are monitored and that appropriate management information is provided to management.

-The Tradition London Group is exposed to settlement risk in its matched principal/cleared broking businesses.
-All transactions are managed on a Delivery versus Payment ("DVP") basis.
+The Tradition London Group is exposed to settlement risk in its matched principal/cleared broking businesses if a client defaults on one of the legs of the trade.
+All transactions are managed on a Delivery Versus Payment ("DVP") basis.
 A trade is deemed to be completed when both sides of a deal are settled, which is once payment is made and securities are delivered.
-The Tradition London Group is therefore exposed to settlement risk between trade date and settlement date when at least one side of a transaction remains unsettled beyond the agreed time frame (two working days).
-Unsettled ('failed') trades are marked to market and monitored very closely at both local and CFT level.
+The Tradition London Group is therefore exposed to settlement risk between trade date and settlement date when at least one side of a transaction remains unsettled beyond the agreed settlement period.
+Unsettled trades are marked to market and closely monitored.
 The relevant Tradition London Group settlement department will liaise with counterparties to ensure that unsettled trades are resolved as quickly as possible; monitoring will take into account counterparty rating, underlying liquidity class, mark to market and capital requirement; ultimately, where justified, buy-ins will be triggered e.g. in case of technical default or counterparty insolvency.